giacomo-ciro/231212_daily-spin-bot/README.md

 # DailySpinBot
 This repository hosts the source code for a program to automate [SNAI Daily Spin](https://www.snai.it/giochi/Daily-spin).
-Simply download "DailySpinBot.exe" from [here](https://drive.google.com/drive/folders/1de7MVKo1JqI04xnw6GozPlaj1yUMsKyk?usp=sharing), open it on your windows pc and follow the instructions.
+Download "DailySpinBot.exe" from [here](https://drive.google.com/drive/folders/1de7MVKo1JqI04xnw6GozPlaj1yUMsKyk?usp=sharing), open it on your windows pc and follow the instructions.

 ## Description
 SNAI Daily Spin is a promotion that gives you a free token every day to play a special slot where you can win real credit for SNAI.com.